Is installing a dehumidifier the best option for reducing relative humidity inside your home? The answer is “sometimes, but not always.”

 A dehumidifier removes moisture from the air inside your home.
 Here in Georgia, many people operate dehumidifiers during the sultry spring and summer months to create a drier indoor environment:

-- A dry indoor environment eliminates the risk for mold.
+- A dry indoor environment virtually eliminates the risk of mold.
 If you have a hard time maintaining a relative humidity level of 65% or less, your home could be at risk for mold growth.

 Your home is probably leaky.